DentonLi/Airline-passenger-data-analysis/README.md

 Workflow:
 1. Data Auditting
 2. Visualization
-3. Data Cleaning
+3. Data Cleaning, PCA, and descriptive Logistic regression model building
-4. Descriptive model building
+4. Tree-based classification machine learning model building

 Two notebooks were committed to finish the workflow.
 The first notebook "Data Visualization on Airline Passenger Satisfaction Level Survey Data" is committed to complete the first two steps of the workflow.
+The second notebook "Descriptive and Predictive Algorithm Building" is committed to complete the second half of the workflow.